 2. Establish Quality Communication

-What you don’t want to do though is introduce a change when there’s no demand, but that’s where gathering insight comes in handy, helping you make informed decisions.
+What you don’t want to do though is introduce a change when there’s no demand for it.
+That’s where gathering insight comes in handy, helping you make informed decisions.

-Ultimately, rather than guess at what customers need, if you want to take your business to the next level then you’ll need data to back it up.
-With that in mind, a robust CRM system that lets you access and organise customer data makes sense, right?
+Ultimately, rather than guess what customers need, you can back up this decision with data.
+With that in mind, a robust CRM system that lets you access and organise customer data makes sense.

-Time, patience, and planning: these are all important to the process, but it’s also true that you won’t get too far implementing effective changes if the money isn’t there, either.
+Time, patience, and planning: these are all important to the future-proofing process.
+However, it’s also true that you won’t get far in implementing changes without money.

-It’s useful to look at the solutions a job management software offers (also taking note of what it doesn’t provide) so you can decide how it fits your business now.
-That’s how you’re going to future proof your business.
+It’s useful to look at the solutions a job management software offers so you can decide what fits your business.
+That’s how you’re going to future-proof your business.